cloudbonus/battleship-console-game/README.md

 - During each turn, the bot is programmed to concentrate on a specific action: either finalizing an attack or searching a ship.
 - In the “searching” phase, the bot uses strategic tactics.
 If the largest ship has not been hit and there are no areas left on the opponent’s field where such a ship could be located, the bot aims for such an area.
 At the beginning of the game, the bot uses random coordinates.
-- The “finalizing an attack” phase means that if a hit resulted in a “hit” ship, the bot must destroy the ship before moving on to the “searching” phase.
+- The “finalizing an attack” phase means that if a hit resulted in a “hit” ship, the bot must sink the ship before moving on to the “searching” phase.

 ## To-Do

-- [ ] Refactor the code.
+- [x] Refactor the code.
 There's a significant amount of refactoring to be done to improve the current codebase.
 - [ ] Add logging functionality to track the game moves.
 - [ ] Implement an Admin mode for enhanced control and management.
 - [ ] Improve spectator mode.